psidhu42/bikesharing/README.md

 ### Map of Top Starting Locations
-!["Top Starting Locations Map"](https://github.com/psidhu42/bikesharing/blob/main/resources/07-Top-Starting-Locations.png) Looking at this map we can see that a majority of the top starting locations are in Manhattan south of Central Park.
+!["Top Starting Locations Map"](https://github.com/psidhu42/bikesharing/blob/main/resources/07-Top-Starting-Locations.png) Looking at this map we can see that most of the top starting locations are in Manhattan south of Central Park.
 There are a few popular locations the are along the outside edge of Central Park as well.

 ### Most Popular Destinations
 !["Most Popular Destinations"](https://github.com/psidhu42/bikesharing/blob/main/resources/08-Most-Popular-Destination.png)